amarkhakhkhar/ecommerce-nextjs-admin/README.md

 - Prisma for seamless control of SQL database in OOP method and better performance
 - PlanetScale for online SQL server
 - Cloudinary for cloud datastoring for billbaord images
+- Used recharts for showing the charts on overview Page